Questions? Email the staff at email@example.com or tweet us at @expodigiphoto.

 Ultimately, we want this to be a location where everyone with all experience and comfort levels feel supported.
 We hope you'll find it a comfortable enough space to place work-in-progress photos and receive useful feedback on your efforts.
 To that end, the staff will begin by posting some work of our own to seed the discussion.

 We understand that sometimes you may not have anything to add to an ongoing conversation, so this portion of the grade is less rigid.
 Please plan to contribute to at least 2 discussions every week, but you will not be penalized for skipping a week or two or having a couple of weeks of slow participation followed by a few weeks of heavy participation.
 Use your judgement and don't wait to participate until the end of the semester.
 We may also use a form of peer review at the end of the term to determine participation.
-In other words, we will ask each of you whom among your peers contributed most to your work.
+In other words, we might ask each of you whom among your peers contributed most to your work.

 Yes!
 This course attracts students with a wide range of experience and expertise in photography.
 No matter your prior experience you will be surrounded by others with the same comfort level.